meetleev/flutter_grouped_scroll_view/README.md

 [![Pub](https://img.shields.io/pub/v/grouped_scroll_view.svg?style=flat-square)](https://pub.dev/packages/grouped_scroll_view)
 [![support](https://img.shields.io/badge/platform-android%20|%20ios%20|%20web%20|%20macos%20|%20windows%20|%20linux%20-blue.svg)](https://pub.dev/packages/grouped_scroll_view)

 A package to display a grouped list of items.
 Provide a List, a grouper, and let it display it as a ListView, a GridView or anything else.
-Grouped by headers.
+Supports checkbox or radio in a scrollView.
 ## Preview

 <table>